Codium-ai/pr-agent/docs/docs/core-abilities/metadata.md

 - The entire content of the files that were modified in the PR

 !!! tip "Tip: Organization-level metadata"
-    In addition to the inputs above, PR-Agent can incorporate supplementary preferences provided by the user, like [`extra_instructions` and `organization best practices`](https://pr-agent-docs.codium.ai/tools/improve/#extra-instructions-and-best-practices).
+    In addition to the inputs above, Qodo Merge can incorporate supplementary preferences provided by the user, like [`extra_instructions` and `organization best practices`](https://qodo-merge-docs.qodo.ai/tools/improve/#extra-instructions-and-best-practices).
 This information can be used to enhance the PR analysis.

 (2)
-By default, the first command that PR-Agent executes is [`describe`](https://pr-agent-docs.codium.ai/tools/describe/), which generates three types of outputs:
+By default, the first command that Qodo Merge executes is [`describe`](https://qodo-merge-docs.qodo.ai/tools/describe/), which generates three types of outputs:

 - PR Type (e.g. bug fix, feature, refactor, etc)
 - PR Description - a bullet point summary of the PR